-In Q2 2022, the Corporation continued engineering work on the oxide portion of the deposit.
+In Q1 2022, the Corporation continued engineering work on the oxide portion of the deposit.
 Work in the latter half of 2021 concentrated on moving inferred material into the Measured and Indicated category in preparation for developing mining and production schedules that could be used in a feasibility study for the Candelones Oxide mineralization.
-Results from this drilling have been received and have delivered to Micon to be incorporated into a new resource estimate.
+Results from this drilling have been received and are being incorporated into a new resource estimate.
 The Corporation is targeting a conversion of approximately 25,000 ounces from Inferred to M&I in advance of completing the feasibility study.